 increasingly collaborate with bigger crooks, financial losses from identity theft have exploded.
 Some argue that these smart cards are safer for various

 reasons, but experience seems to indicate otherwise.
-Some experts believe we will see the demise of RFID chip technology within 3 to 5 years.
-In the meantime, they say it is no longer a question of IF you will be hacked, just WHEN.
+Some experts say it is no longer a question of IF you will be hacked, just WHEN.

 Q: How are magnetic stripe cards being replaced by smart cards?

-A: In 2016 very few cards were chipped.
+A: Up until 2015 there were very few chips.
 But most financial institutions began sending their customers chip cards with an activation instruction letter.
-If you don't activate the chip card, usually within 30-45 days they will deactivate your magnetic stripe card rendering it useless.
-In 2017 the majority of credit and debit cards were chipped.
-Whereas 2 years ago chip cards were rare, today it is rare to see a card that is not chipped.
+If you didn't activate the chip card, usually within 30-45 days they would deactivate your magnetic stripe card rendering it useless.
+By 2017 the majority of credit and debit cards were chipped.
+Whereas just a few years ago chip cards were rare, today it is rare to see a card that is not chipped.

 Q: How do I know if I have RFID smart cards?